bogovicj/registrationWorkflows_i2k_2020/basicsFijiImglib2/Part1Outline.md

 ## Transforming images and coordinates

 * Transforming points and images `transformPointsAndImages.groovy`, `transformPointsAndImagesDfield.groovy`.
-* Image metadata and working in physical coordinates
+* Image metadata and working in physical coordinates (We'll see this in part 2).

 ## Homework